 Access and Setup Costs

-Scaffolding Rental: $250-$500 for jobs requiring work above single-story height Roof Protection: $100-$200 for specialized equipment to protect tile or metal roofs (we use safety cap leg kits to stabilize equipment on steep roofs) HOA Requirements: Some Fort Carson neighborhoods have specific requirements (like working hours, equipment placement) that might extend job duration.
+Scaffolding Rental: $250-$500 for jobs that go above single-story height.
+Roof Protection: $100-$200 for gear to protect tile or metal roofs (we use safety cap leg kits to steady equipment on steep pitches).
+HOA Requirements: Some Fort Carson neighborhoods set rules on working hours or equipment placement that can stretch a job out a bit.

 Disposal and Cleanup

-Every job generates waste – old bricks, damaged flue tiles, creosote debris, and mortar chunks.
-I include basic cleanup in all my quotes, but extensive demolition projects might incur:
+Every job makes a mess: old brick, busted flue tile, creosote debris, mortar chunks.
+I include basic cleanup in all my quotes, but big demolition projects might run:

 - Dumpster rental: $300-$500 for large projects